PannH/discord-events.js/README.md

 ---

 <h3><strong>guildMemberActivitiesUpdate</strong></h3><br/>
-📡 Emitted when the activites of a guild member are updated.
+<h4>📡 Emitted when the activites of a guild member are updated.</h4>

 | **Parameter** | **Type** | **Description** |
 | --- | --- | --- |